Maintenance break in e-services on 1 October 2022 from 6:00 to 20:00; breaks may also occur on the kela.fi website More information

 From Finland to another country

-Regular stay abroad
+Regular stays abroad

-- family ties
+- family ties in Finland and elsewhere

 - notify Kela of a move abroad

 - check the data Kela has about your stays in Finland and abroad

 - notify Kela if your circumstances change while abroad (e.g. if you start work)